dabeng/interview/README.md

 - What are you favorite html5 feautures?
 Could you share some contextual examples illustrating how to use these features in your practical projects?

+- What is your understanding of Semantic HTML.
+What benefits it can provide?

 # CSS

 - Colud you share your experience about when to use css grid layout and when to use flexbox layout in practical projects ?